 If family fun at Magic Kingdom isn’t your thing, Orlando still has plenty more fun stuff to do.
 The community is a true melting pot which means you can find restaurants serving authentic international cuisines, such as Vietnamese food and Puerto Rican dishes.
 Orlando is also home to a vibrant arts scene and plenty of smaller attractions.

-👉 Check out our article, where to stay in Orlando, for our recommended neighborhoods and hotels.
+👉 Headed to Orlando?
+Don’t miss our guide to where to stay in Orlando, for our recommended neighborhoods and hotels.

 Jacksonville is located 30 minutes south of the Georgia border, but it is a true Florida city.
-While the city center is a hub for business and commerce, there are plenty of things to do around the city.
+While the city center is a hub for business and commerce, the many fun things to do around Jacksonville make it one of the best cities to visit in Florida.

 I recommend visiting the hip (and I don’t use that word lightly) Five Points neighborhood.
 You’ll love wandering through the antique shops, trying new food at one of the gastropubs, and sampling local brews at the bars.
 To hop around to other attractions, use the St. Johns River Taxi.
 Boats are always my preferred method of transportation because you don’t have to drive and you get excellent views of the area.